Ordina-Group/frontendfestival.nl/README.md

 ### Releasing

-Releasing is as simple as pushing to main and merging the PR created by release-please after.
+Releasing is as simple as pushing to main.

 Make a tag for each final version of a year in the format `YYYY`, e.g. `2023`.
 The Github Action `save-assets` will run to save it as an attachment to the tag/release.
 The Github Action `release` will add it under the path `/2023`.

 Merging to the main branch runs the Github Action `release` and the result of the build is deployed to Github Pages.
 Github Pages is configured to use the custom domain name [frontendfestival.nl](https://frontendfestival.nl).

+For more information about how older versions of the site are injected, see https://github.com/code-star/event-ops-template.